Accounting for data heterogeneity in integrative analysis and prediction methods: An application to Chronic Obstructive Pulmonary Disease: Real Data Analysis

 \subsubsection{Effect of common and sex-specific genes and proteins on AWT}

-Finally, we created common and sex-specific protein and gene scores from the proteins and genes selected by HIP (Random) and assessed whether these scores improved the prediction of AWT beyond some established COPD risk factors.
+Finally, we created common and sex-specific protein and gene scores from the ``stable'' proteins and genes selected by HIP (Random) and assessed whether these scores improved the prediction of AWT beyond some established COPD risk factors.
 We created the common protein score for subject $i$ as CommonProtScore$_{i}=\sum_{j=1}^{\# common~proteins}w_jx_{ij}^1$ where $x_{ij}^1$ is subject $i$'s protein expression value for the $j$th common protein (i.e., the $ij$th entry for the protein data, $\bm X^1$), and $w_j$ is the weight for protein $j$.
 Each protein weight, $w_j$, was obtained via bootstrap.
 Specifically, we obtained 200 bootstrap datasets, and for each bootstrap dataset, we obtained regression coefficients and standard errors from univariate regression models of AWT and each of the common proteins identified.
 This resulted in 200 regression coefficients and standard errors which we combined using a weighted mean.
 The subgroup-specific scores were also obtained in a similar fashion.
-We also created opposite subgroup scores by using the protein/gene weights identified using the opposite subgroup; i.e. for a male subject, the opposite subgroup score is calculated using the weights calculated based on females and the proteins/genes identified to be important to females.
 The scores were standardized to have mean 0 and variance 1 in each subgroup since different variables were identified for males and females.

-Once the scores were created, we fit several multiple linear regression models on the entire data: (1) Established Risk Factors (ERF) Model, (2) ERF + Common Protein Score, (3) ERF + Common Gene Score, (4) ERF + Common Protein and Gene Scores, (5) ERF + Subgroup Protein Score, (6) ERF + Subgroup Gene Score, (7) ERF + Subgroup Protein and Gene Scores.
-Table \ref{tab:score_regtable} shows the coefficient estimates with confidence intervals and p-values.
-We observe the scores, both common and subgroup-specific, are all statistically significant.
-The $R^2$, which gives the amount of variation explained by the models, show that the models with the common scores and established risk factors were responsible for explaining at least $63.6\%$ additional variation in AWT [(0.229-0.140)/0.140] compared to the ERF model.
-The variation explained in AWT for the ERF + Subgroup Scores model was almost twice the variation explained in AWT by the ERF model.
+Once the scores were created, we fit several multiple linear regression models on the full data: (1) Established Risk Factors (ERF) Model, (2) ERF + Common Protein Score, (3) ERF + Common Gene Score, (4) ERF + Common Protein and Gene Scores, (5) ERF + Subgroup Protein Score, (6) ERF + Subgroup Gene Score, (7) ERF + Subgroup Protein and Gene Scores.
+Table \ref{tab_RDA_reg} shows the coefficient estimates with confidence intervals and p-values.
+We observe both the common and subgroup-specific protein scores are statistically significant, but neither the common nor subgroup-specific gene scores were.
+This could be due to including too few genes in the scores or because there was a large overlap between the genes selected for males and females.
+The ``stable'' proteins we identified to be common and specific to males and females could potentially be explored to further our understanding of sex differences in COPD mechanisms.